SatyakiB7076/Redux-food-ordering-app/Readme.md

-## Shopping List using React and Redux
+## Shopping cart using React and Redux